maleehafatima/Coloc/README.md

 --phenotypes BMI --chrs 1 2 3 -gene_id SL000001_ENSG00000185499.16 SL000020_ENSG00000084674.14 SL000024_ENSG00000117525.14
 SL000027_ENSG00000073756.12 SL000048_ENSG00000115718.17 SL000049_ENSG00000184500.15 SL000051_ENSG00000132693.12 &
 ```
+* This example is similar to above except it's only running the phenotype BMI and only the genes specified after the -gene_id flag will by run by COLOC.

 ## Commands to run test data ##
 ---